 Purchase Parking Permit (if applicable)

-If you plan on driving to campus, you must purchase a parking permit, as they are not covered by the MOWR Program.
+If you plan on driving to campus, you must purchase a parking permit, as they are not covered by the dual enrollment scholarship.
 In order to increase your chances of receiving a parking permit in a close proximity to your classes, wait to purchase your parking pass until after you have registered for classes.

 Most dual enrollment students (unless they are living on campus) will qualify for a Commuter Permit or Carpool Permit.
 For more information, including lot availability, cost, and contact information, click here.

 Get Eagle Card